Convenience food: Packaged mixes

 Gristmills have produced flour for baking for thousands of years.
 In more recent times flour has been sold with other ingredients mixed in, as have other products ready to cook.
 Packaged mixes are convenience foods which typically require some preparation and cooking either in the oven or on the stove top.

-Packaged baked goods mixes typically use chemical leaveners (commonly referred to as baking powder), for a quick, reliable result, avoiding the requirement for time-consuming skilled labor and the climate control needed for traditional yeast breads.
-These packaged mixes produce a type of quickbread.
+Packaged baked goods mixes typically use chemical leavening agents (commonly referred to as baking powder), for a quick, reliable result, avoiding the requirement for time-consuming skilled labor and the climate control needed for traditional yeast breads.
+These packaged mixes produce a type of quick bread.

-Examples include cake mixes, macaroni and cheese, brownie mixes, and gravy mixes.
+Examples include baking mixes, macaroni and cheese, brownie mixes, and gravy mixes.
 Some packaged mixes may have a high saturated fat content.